omervk/ditherworks/README.md

 - “CORS” errors in production
   - In dev, the Vite proxy avoids CORS.
 For non‑proxy deployments, enable/configure CORS in the backend and ensure your frontend points to the correct API origin.

+## License

+This project is licensed under the Apache License 2.0.
+See [LICENSE](./LICENSE.md) for the full text and [NOTICE](./NOTICE.md) for attribution requirements.

+## Attribution and notifications

+If you use or redistribute this project, please include attribution to “Image Crop Craft” as described in [NOTICE](./NOTICE.md).
+We’d also love to hear about your use—feel free to open an issue or PR in this repository to share what you built.